markrebec/excursion/README.md

 #### With the view helper

-If you prefer, you can include the javascript route pool directly in your layout instead of using the asset file.
+If you prefer, you can include the javascript route pool directly in your layout instead of using the pool asset file.
 This will dump a script tag into your layout containing the javascript route pool.

-You will still need to include the core `excursion.js` library either directly in your layout, or in your `application.js` file:
+You will need to include the core `excursion.js` library either directly in your layout, or in your `application.js` file:

 ```javascript
 //= require excursion